janssen-io/architectural-styles/README.md

 For more information about these styles and the ins and outs of them, I recommend watching Simon Brown's [Modular Monolith](https://www.youtube.com/watch?v=5OjqD-ow8GE) talk.

+His blog post about [Architecturally Aligned Testing](http://www.codingthearchitecture.com/2015/03/08/package_by_component_and_architecturally_aligned_testing.html) is also a great read and touches the subject of unit testing vertical slices/components.
+While I recommend reading the article, the short version is that you should not shoe-horn your entire project into one of these styles.
+"If you have a component that is sending asynchronous messages or using an external, third-party service, you'll probably still need to consider adding dependency injection points (e.g. ports and adapters) to adequately test the component".

 ## Questions?
 If you have any questions or feel like certain things are mispresented.
 Feel free to open an issue or a PR!